-Gain experience in a wide range of technical imaging and photography applications by combining your imaging studies with studies in information technology, computer science, optics, and biology for careers with imaging and camera companies, research centers, forensic laboratories, and government agencies.
+Gain experience in a wide range of technical imaging and photography applications by combining your imaging studies with information technology, computer science, optics, and biology for careers with imaging and camera companies, research centers, forensic laboratories, and government agencies.

-In the photographic sciences major, photography is used to advance science, and imaging is used to collect scientific data.
+In the photographic sciences major, photography is used to advance science and imaging is used to collect scientific data.
 Students integrate complementary studies that may include imaging science, information technology, computer science, optics, and biology to solve imaging problems and advance photographic technology.

 The photographic sciences major offers an immersive and flexible curriculum that prepares students for a wide variety of photographic and imaging careers spanning the broad fields of science, technology, and medicine.
 The major provides strong foundational experiences in applied technical photography and explores contemporary imaging technologies, professional practices, and problem-solving.
 Classroom experiences are focused on preparing students for a wide range of employment opportunities in science or industry.
 Cooperative education is required and enables students to gain valuable career experience in their field of primary interest.

 During the first two years, students are immersed in technical applications of scientific photography courses while also pursuing courses in laboratory sciences, such as physics or biology, chosen to complement their career goals.
 General education requirements encourage students to integrate complementary studies in subjects such as imaging science, information technology, or developmental biology to best prepare for exciting and evolving opportunities.
 It is common for graduates to pursue advanced degrees including optics, imaging science, and medicine.
 Recent employers include imaging companies, universities and research centers, camera companies, forensic laboratories, and government agencies.
 NASA, Apple, Mayo Clinic, Carl Zeiss Microscopy, Harvard University, the National Geospatial Intelligence Agency, and Canon have all hired graduates of this major.